-Blood test accurately detects lymphedema, study showsDecember 18th, 2012 in Inflammatory disorders /
+Blood test accurately detects lymphedema, study showsDecember 18, 2012 in Medicine & Health / Inflammatory disorders

 Scientists at the Stanford University School of Medicine have identified a set of proteins circulating in blood whose levels accurately flag the presence of lymphedema.
 The findings, to be reported Dec.
 18 in PLoS ONE, spur optimism that this common but relatively neglected condition, which affects an estimated 10 million people in the United States, finally will be amenable to detection (and, eventually, treatment) with 21st-century techniques.